Illinois Natural History Survey (ILLS) Fungarium

 The collection also possesses 995 type specimens, mostly ascomycetes and imperfect fungi, including 235 holotypes and 555 isotypes and/or paratypes.

 The fungi are mostly collected from throughout North America with a large plant pathological collection from Illinois, a large aquatic ascomycete collection from the United States and Canada, and a smaller ascomycete collection from the neotropics.

 University of Illinois (ILL) Fungarium

 As of July 2011, the University of Illinois (ILL) Fungarium is now housed at the same location as the ILLS specimens.
 This collection contains over 95,000 specimens of mostly ascomycetes and imperfect fungi and includes 4009 type specimens and 43,394 exsiccati.
-Download a PDF of our exsiccati here.
+Download a PDF of U of I Fungarium exsiccati (2011).

 All fungal specimens at Southern Illinois University (SIU) were acquired in 2011.
 This collection contains over 8000 specimens of mostly basidiomycetes, but also includes 600 myxomycetes from G.W.
 Martin.
 All fungal specimens at Eastern Illinois University (EIU) were acquired in 2013.
 This collection contains over 15,000 specimens of mostly basidiomycetes and over 5,000 lichens.